mervert04/morse_final/README.md

 Our project converting audio morse code to corresponding english alphabet What kind of problem does it solve?
 The problem is that many people don't know Morse code.
-In times of danger, she can save a lot of lives.
+In times of danger, it can save a lot of lives.
 But people usually miss the opportunity to save themselves or someone because of not knowing.

-We have been working on a project that will help solve the above problem.
+We have been working on a project that will help solve the problem stated above.
 Namely , with the help of our project , people will be able to learn Morse code .
 They can learn letters and then words .
 The main distinguishing feature is that they can work through the audio input and test themselves.
 In all sites where Morse code is translated , there is no function as